SunnyM00n/Game-Boy-Cartridges/MBC5 Multicart/README.md

 - Fixed issue with previous design where SW2A being in the OFF position caused excess save battery drain
 - Added board number to the top of the board
 - Updated silkscreen and cartridge style to match my other Game Boy cartridges
+- Removed R8, made EEPROM writable via the /WR pin on the cart edge

 ### v1.3
 - Fixed debounce circuit for push button